-He is also a broadcast journalist with BBC Radio Sheffield where he has worked for 25 years, most recently as presenter of the Eastern Air programme on Sunday evenings.
-He has spent a similar amount of time in local government in Sheffield and Rotherham, undertaking a variety of roles covering education social work, training, economic development and regeneration, policy, research and commissioning.
+He's also a broadcast journalist with BBC Radio Sheffield where he's worked for 25 years.
+He's most recently been a presenter of the Eastern Air programme on Sunday evenings.
+He's spent a similar amount of time in local government in Sheffield and Rotherham, undertaking a variety of roles.
+This includes covering education social work, training, economic development and regeneration, policy, research and commissioning.

-Waheed has almost 30 years involvement in the voluntary and community sector, including youth work, community development and serving on the boards of a variety of organisations in a voluntary capacity.
-He is chairperson of the South Yorkshire Muslim Community Forum.
+Waheed has almost 30 years involvement in the voluntary and community sector.
+This includes youth work, community development and serving on the boards of different organisations in a voluntary capacity.
+He's chairperson of the South Yorkshire Muslim Community Forum.

-He is currently secretary of the Madina Mosque, Sheffield, where his role here has been to develop the outward facing role of the mosque through partnership working and education programmes which have seen over 12,000 visitors to the mosque from schools, colleges and youth groups.
+He is currently secretary of the Madina Mosque, Sheffield.
+His role here has been to build the outward facing role of the mosque through partnership working and education programmes.
+It's seen over 12,000 visitors to the mosque from schools, colleges and youth groups.

 Sughra Begum DL

-Sughra has worked for 30 years in the educational sector, helping people to improve their language, literacy and employment prospects by arranging appropriate courses and training.
+Sughra has worked for 30 years in the educational sector.
+She's been helping people to improve their language, literacy and employment prospects.
+She's done this by arranging courses and training.

-Her passion throughout her life has been to help the disadvantaged people in our communities, particularly those with disabilities or from a black and ethnic minority background.
+Her passion throughout her life has been to help the disadvantaged people in our communities.
+She helps those with disabilities or from a black and ethnic minority background.

-In her many charitable roles she came across the need to work with local women who simply didn’t know how to access services, so she set up English language classes in various community and college venues so they could learn and speak for themselves and their families.
+In her many charitable roles she came across the need to work with local women who simply didn’t know how to access services.
+She set up English language classes in community and college venues so they could learn and speak for themselves and their families.

-She is currently chair of the Tassibee organisation in Rotherham and is involved with awareness raising, empowering, and capacity building within communities.
+She's chair of the Tassibee organisation in Rotherham and is involved with awareness raising.

 Sughra is a newly appointed director of curriculum at Sheffield College.

-The Very Reverend Peter Bradley was born and brought up in Northern Ireland.
+The Reverend Peter Bradley was born and brought up in Northern Ireland.

-He has served as a parish priest, and as a chaplain in the University of Cambridge.
+He's served as a parish priest in Oxfordshire and Buckinghamshire.
+He's also served as a Chaplain of Gonville and Caius College in the University of Cambridge.

-Peter has been Dean of the Church of England Cathedral in Sheffield since 2003.
+Peter was also the Dean of the Church of England Cathedral in Sheffield 2003-2019.

-His interests include contemporary art, particularly sculpture, and he enjoys walking in the Peak District.
+His interests include contemporary art and he enjoys walking in the Peak District.

 John Cowling DL

 John is a chartered accountant.
-He retired as a partner from PricewaterhouseCoopers (PwC) in 2012, having worked in London, New York and across the PwC offices in the north of England.
+He retired as a partner from PricewaterhouseCoopers (PwC) in 2012.
+He's worked in London, New York and across the PwC offices in the north of England.

-He is now the chair of Museums Sheffield, the charity responsible for the running of Sheffield’s Millennium Gallery, Weston Park Museums and the Graves Gallery.
+He's now the chair of Museums Sheffield.
+This is the charity in charge of running of Sheffield’s Millennium Gallery, Weston Park Museums and the Graves Gallery.

-He is also the chair of Music in the Round, a national chamber music charity based in Sheffield, and he is a trustee of Sheffield Theatres.
+He's also the chair of Music in the Round, a national chamber music charity based in Sheffield.
+He's a trustee of Sheffield Theatres.